manferlo81/build-function/README.md

 **`value`**

-Expression resolving to a value to be assigned to the corresponding `id` in the current environment.
+Expression resolving to a value to be assigned to the corresponding `id` in the current virtual scope.

 ***example***